Common problems when working with address data

 Addresses that are missing secondary addresses may still be valid, but may not get your mail delivered to them.
 This means if you mail something to da large apartment building, but you put an apartment number that isn’t in the building, it would still be identified as mailable.
 However, Smarty’s validation tools will ensure that you are aware that your address may have trouble delivering to that address.

 R7 addresses fall into this category.
-These are mailable, but they are not street-deliverable.
-This sort of mail is typically picked up from the post office, and does not have a DPV barcode.
+These are mailable, but they’re not street-deliverable.
+This sort of mail is typically picked up from the post office and doesn’t have a DPV barcode.

 Non-postals

 Not every address is USPS-serviceable.
-This does not mean that these addresses are not real, though.
-Depending on your use-case, these addresses may still be valid.
+This doesn’t mean that these addresses are not real, though.
+Depending on your use case, these addresses may still be valid.
 For example, if you’re trying to mass-mail something to addresses that are non-postal, they are probably not valid.
 But if you’re a real-estate developer they may be valid for your purposes.

 Watch the full recording